Early physical signs your thyroid medication dose needs adjusting

 As a result, you can have a mismatch between the medication dose you were prescribed and what your body currently needs.

-Being chronically under or overactive, or rapidly swinging between the two states, can have long-lasting effects on the body.
+Being chronically under or overactive, or rapidly swinging between the two states, can have long-lasting effects on your body.

 1. You feel pumped